JanNeuendorf/lorevault/README.md

 ### Edits
 We might want to include a file with a slight modification.
 It would be unfortunate if we had to store the edited copy, especially if we have multiple sources for the original.
-If the files content is an utf8-encoded string, we can make small edits like this:
+If the file's content is an utf8-encoded string, we can make small edits like this:

 ```toml
 [[file]]